EezehDev/AI-Formations/README.md

 Using the UI you can choose to move the units in formation or stack.
 Grouped units will always move together with their corresponding group (moving 1 unit will move all units in the same group), while trying to navigate in group around the environment including the obstacles in place.

+## Implementation

+**Choosing the engine / framework**
+Initially, I wanted to use Unreal Engine due to the already existing top-down template and engine architecture.
+Due to limited time and no previous knowledge of C++ in the engine, I ended up switching to Unity.
+Unity has decent physics simulation and should suffice for the goal of this project.
+Since there was no decent template available, I chose to start with a simple 3D empty project.
+To have some graphical representation, I added Universal Render Pipeline together with some assets from the Unity Asset Store (see sources).

 ## Functionality

 **Grouping**